axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ### Create a new Analytics application instance ready for production

 Create a new Analytics instance as described in detail here [[wiki/amazon-ec2-create-new-app-instance]].
 You should use a configuration like the following.
-If you want to bring the code to a defined level then make sure to specify the BUILD_FROM and SERVER_STARTUP_NOTIFY variables.
+If you want to bring the code to a defined level then make sure to specify the BUILD_FROM and BUILD_COMPLETE_NOTIFY variables.
 If you leave them empty the instance will start using a very old build.

 <pre>
 BUILD_BEFORE_START=True
 BUILD_FROM=master
 RUN_TESTS=False
-SERVER_STARTUP_NOTIFY=simon.marcel.pamies@sap.com
+BUILD_COMPLETE_NOTIFY=simon.marcel.pamies@sap.com
 SERVER_NAME=LIVE1
 MEMORY=1024m
 REPLICATION_HOST=172.31.25.253